port-labs/port-docs/docs/guides-and-tutorials/visualize-service-k8s-runtime.md

 1. Go to your [Port application](https://app.getport.io/), hover over the `...` in the top right corner, then click `Credentials`.
 Copy your `Client ID` and `Client secret`.

-2. Replace `CLIENT-ID` and `CLIENT-SECRET` in the following snippet, then copy it and run it in your terminal:
+2. Replace `CLIENT-ID` and `CLIENT-SECRET` in the following command, then copy it and run it in your terminal:

 ```bash showLineNumbers
 export CUSTOM_BP_PATH="https://raw.githubusercontent.com/port-labs/template-assets/main/kubernetes/full-configs/k8s-guide/k8s_guide_bps.json"